cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     /* Import the taskvine module */
     #include "taskvine.h"

-    /* Create a new queue listening on port 9123 */ struct taskvine *m = vine_ssl_create(9123, 'MY_KEY.pem', 'MY_CERT.pem');
+    /* Create a new manager listening on port 9123 */ struct taskvine *m = vine_ssl_create(9123, 'MY_KEY.pem', 'MY_CERT.pem');
     ```

 If you are using a (project name)[#project-names-and-the-catalog-server] for
-your queue, then the workers will be aware that the manager is using SSL and
+your manager, then the workers will be aware that the manager is using SSL and
 communicate accordingly automatically.
 However, you are directly specifying the
 address of the manager when launching the workers, then you need to add the
 `--ssl` flag to the command line, as: